 EBC Trekking (Everest Base Camp)

 The EBC Trekking (Everest Base Camp) is one of the most popular trekking destinations in Nepal.
 We explore the world’s tallest mountain i.e. Mt.
 Everest with beautiful scenery.
-We also get the chance to flight experience in one of the adventurous airports in Tenzin Hillary airport/Lukla.
+Similarly, we also get the chance to flight experience in one of the adventurous airports in Tenzin Hillary airport/Lukla.
 The airport is built under the supervision of Tenzin Hillary.
 When there was no airport, Jiri is the gateway for camp trekking.

 The trek to EBC is perhaps the world’s most famous adventure trek.
-The trekkers follow the same route every year to see the Sherpa’s village.
+Here, the trekkers follow the same route every year to see the Sherpa’s village.
 On the way, you can explore panoramic mountains view along with w0rld highest mountain Mt.
 Everest (8848 m).
-This region is challenging for the trekkers because of its altitude and geographical structures.
-The infrastructure, trekking trill are highly developed to make it easy and comfortable for the trekkers.
+But this region is challenging for the trekkers because of its altitude and geographical structures.
+Then also the infrastructure, trekking trill are highly developed to make it easy and comfortable for the trekkers.

 Area: Everest Region,